Sunnee: 2014–2017: First on-screen debut and debut with A'N'D

-2018 - 2020: Produce 101 and Rocket Girls 101
+2018 – 2020: Produce 101 and Rocket Girls 101

 In January 2018, Sunnee played in "KO ONE: RE-CALL" as Lan Sichun, sister of Lan Siluo.

 In April, Sunnee, together with other trainees from her company, participated in the Chinese reality survival girl group show Produce 101 aired on Tencent Video.
 Sunnee was placed 8th overall and debuted with Rocket Girls 101 on June 23, 2018.

 On August 18, 2018, Sunnee, together with her group Rocket Girls 101, released their first EP titled Collide(撞) with a total of four songs.
 Sunnee was the member with most album sales count based on the solo supporting passage in the digital sales of the album with a total sales amount of more than 6 million Chinese Yuan.
 With this, Sunnee was given the chance to release a single as a reward.

 On September 20, 2018, Sunnee released her first single "Don't Cry (不哭)" as a promotional song for the movie "Cry Me a Sad River(悲伤逆流成河)."
 On October 26, Sunnee, together with four other members of Rocket Girls 101, released a promotional song for Venom in China titled "Venom Arrives(毒液前来)."
 On December 20, her rewarded single titled "Sunny" was released.

 From January to March 2019, Sunnee, together with Rocket Girls 101, held their first tour concert with stops at Shanghai, Beijing, and Guangzhou.

 On June 22, 2019, Sunnee released an official cover of the song "Forget the Hug(忘记拥抱)" in NetEase Music as a part of their "Reset Youth Plan" Project.

 In July 2019, Sunnee released her single "That me(那个我)" as a part of Rocket Girls 101's new album "The Wind(立风)."
 She was also once again the member with most album sales with a total sales again more than 6 million Chinese Yuan.
 This time, she will be rewarded with a personal EP containing two songs to be released by December 2019.

 On July 29, 2019, Sunnee was nominated for the award "All Media Recommended New Artist of the Year(全媒体推荐年度新人)" in the Global Chinese Music Leaderboard(全球华人歌曲排行榜) with the awarding to be held in Macao on August 30, 2019.

-From October 15 to October 17, Sunnee was jointly invited by London Q Awards and China's Q Magazine, representing one of the China's Young Talented Musicians to attend The Q Awards 2019 at Roundhouse, London.
+From October 15 to October 17, Sunnee was jointly invited by London Q Awards and China's Q Magazine, representing one of China's Young Talented Musicians to attend The Q Awards 2019 at Roundhouse, London.

 On Dec 23, 2019, Sunnee's new EP "Qing Ge (擎歌)" was released, including 2 songs, "擎歌" and " Look at Yourself".
 Sunnee wrote the Chinese lyrics of " Look at Yourself".

 On Dec 27, 2019, the music video of the song "Qing Ge (擎歌)" was released, followed by the dance video of " Look at Yourself " on Dec 29.